Case study of the BMedSci Health and Human Sciences (NURU146)

 Worked with lecturers to increase awareness of support available in identified areas.

-Promoted the use of resource lists within the department.
+Promoted the use of reading lists within the department.

 Alia Gulfaraz, Library Student Associate